 At the same time, large-scale investment in land has increased, providing both opportunity and risk for local communities.

 With land near the top of the agenda for policy makers in Tanzania, there is great potential to partner to create systemic pro-poor change.
 Landesa has been working in Tanzania since 2011.

-To lead global efforts to help women and men, communities, governments, and investors realize socially responsible, transparent, and financially sustainable land-related investments the UK’s Department for International Development (DFID) has launched a four-year RIPL project.
-As part of the project, Landesa is developing step-by-step “how-to-guides” called “Playbooks” that can be used by multiple stakeholders to comply with internationally recognized standards and principles to improve land governance and investment practices and ensure communities, small holders, and investors all benefit from large scale investments.
-Two playbooks are under development, one of which is will be developed and field tested for Tanzania.View the Tanzania RIPL Guidebooks
+To lead global efforts to help women and men, communities, governments, and investors realize socially responsible, transparent, and financially sustainable land-related investments, the UK’s Department for International Development (DFID) supported a four-year RIPL project.
+As part of the project, Landesa developed step-by-step “how-to” Guidebooks that can be used by multiple stakeholders to comply with internationally recognized standards and principles to improve land governance and investment practices and ensure communities, smallholders, and investors all benefit from large scale investments.
+Two country-specific Guidebooks were developed for Ghana and Tanzania.View the Tanzania RIPL Guidebooks

 This study, for Booz Allen Hamilton and USAID, provides Tanzanian Government officials, donors, and civil society with information about the possible governmental role in facilitating sustainable, large scale land investments while safeguarding tenure security and maximizing returns to government, investors and rural populations.
 (March 2013 to present).